 31. Try Open Water Swimming

 If you find swimming pools too busy and chaotic, try swimming in the great outdoors.
-Whether it be at the sea, or a shallow lake, open water swimming is one of the most exhilarating outdoor activities you can try.
+Whether it’s at the sea or at a shallow lake, open-water swimming is one of the most exhilarating outdoor activities you can try.

-Be sure to research beforehand however whether it is safe to swim in the body of water you are visiting.
+Be sure to research beforehand if it is safe to swim in the body of water you are visiting.

 Things to Do Outside on a Rainy Day